dasmith/IsisWorld/README.md

 ## Writing a client / agent

-You can control the agent running the key-bindings (press `4` to have a list of all keybindings appear on the screen) or by writing a client that connects to the simulator using [XML-RPC](http://en.wikipedia.org/wiki/XML-RPC).
-Examples of Python XML-RCP IsisWorld clients can be found in the `agents` folder, although XML-RPC libraries are available for many other languages.
+You can control the agent from the GUI using key-bindings (press `4` to have a list of all keybindings appear on the screen) or by writing a client that connects to the simulator using [XML-RPC](http://en.wikipedia.org/wiki/XML-RPC).
+Examples of Python XML-RCP IsisWorld clients can be found in the `agents` folder, although XML-RPC libraries are available for most common programming languages.

 ### Example client in Python